michael-lazar/rtv/README.md

 ### Controls

-Move the cursor using either the arrow keys or *Vim* style movement
+Move the cursor using either the arrow keys or *Vim* style movement:

 - Press <kbd>▲</kbd> and <kbd>▼</kbd> to scroll through submissions
 - Press <kbd>▶</kbd> to view the selected submission and <kbd>◀</kbd> to return